 Mr. Leotta’s performance of the cycle of Beethoven’s Five Piano Concertos and the Choral Fantasy, played in Guadalajara’s stunning Degollado Theatre with the Jalisco Philharmonic Orchestra, showed once more his ability to communicate and enthrall both public and critic.
 El Informador wrote: “Christian Leotta was sublime: he brought forward energy, agility, and a cascade of lyricism.
 In the Andante con moto of the Concerto No. 4, the performer hypnotized, literally, the audience, almost obliging the public to stop breathing, thus rendering each note eternal”.

-In 2015 Christian Leotta was included by Mr. Gingras, on La Presse, among “the great interpreters of Beethoven’s Piano Sonatas heard in Montreal since 1961”, with “Wilhelm Kempff, Rudolf Serkin, Anton Kuerti e Louis Lortie”.
+In 2015 Christian Leotta was included by Mr. Claude Gingras on La Presse, among “the great interpreters of Beethoven’s Piano Sonatas heard in Montreal since 1961”, with “Wilhelm Kempff, Rudolf Serkin, Anton Kuerti e Louis Lortie”.

 In April 2016 Atma Classique released his recording of the “Diabelli Variations”, unanimously prized by the international press.
 Mr. Remy Frank wrote on Luxembourg’s magazine Pizzicato: “Christian Leotta’s account of Beethoven’s Diabelli Variations has to be counted among the best performances available on disc” and, on American Record Guide, Mr. Becker added: “Since everything has conspired to place this recording among of my favorites, I will list my other favorites: Anderzewsky, Brendel, Demidenko, Kovacevich, Pollini, Schnabel and Serkin.
 Since no respectable collector can have just one, it is time to make room for this newcomer”.

-An extraordinary public and critic success was also recorded by Christian Leotta’s recent performance of the 32 Piano Sonatas cycle at Kyoto’s Alti Hall, Japan, rewarded by eight standing ovations in a row.
+An extraordinary public and critic success was also recorded by Christian Leotta’s recent performance of the 32 Piano Sonatas cycle at Kyoto’s Alti Hall, Japan, rewarded by eight standing ovations in a row, a fact which has never occurred in Japan’s history.
 The prestigious music magazine Ongaku No Tomo wrote: “Mr. Leotta’s Beethoven reminded the playing of great German pianists such as Schnabel, Backhaus and Kempff”, and the Asahi Shimbun added on the occasion of the last recital: “following the third powerful variation of the second movement of Op.
 111, the audience was increasingly caught into quiet and introspective sounds and the entire hall seemed wrapped in such an atmosphere as if we were in a church: Christian Leotta has led the audience to a state of ecstasy”.

 Always committed to champion Beethoven’s music around the world, Mr. Leotta has been the first pianist to perform the complete cycle of the 32 Piano Sonatas in several countries, recently presenting it in Alger, for the first time in Algeria’s and Africa’s history.
 Christian Leotta was also the first pianist ever to present in all Southeast Asia a series of ten concerts including the 32 Piano Sonatas and the Five Piano Concertos, performed with the Royal Bangkok Symphony Orchestra.
 The Bangkok Post, Thailand’s premier newspaper, titled on that occasion about Mr. Leotta’s performances of Beethoven: “Making history on the piano”.